mongodb/chatbot/docs/docs/server/responses-api.md

 The Responses API includes the following features:

-1. **Multi-Client Support**: The interface of the MongoDB Knowledge Service Responses API is a subset of the official [OpenAI Responses API](https://platform.openai.com/docs/api-reference/responses).
+1. **Multi-Client Support:** The interface of the MongoDB Knowledge Service Responses API is a subset of the official [OpenAI Responses API](https://platform.openai.com/docs/api-reference/responses).
 This means you can call the MongoDB Responses API through any client that supports the OpenAI Responses API.

-  - To learn more, refer to the [Call the Responses API](#call-the-responses-api) section.
+   To learn more, refer to the [Call the Responses API](#call-the-responses-api) section.

-1. **Retrieval-Augmented Generation**: By default, the API performs retrieval-augmented generation under the hood to generate accurate and up-to-date responses about MongoDB products.
+2. **Retrieval-Augmented Generation:** By default, the API performs retrieval-augmented generation under the hood to generate accurate and up-to-date responses about MongoDB products.

-  - To learn more, refer to the [Retrieval-Augmented Generation](#retrieval-augmented-generation) section.
+   To learn more, refer to the [Retrieval-Augmented Generation](#retrieval-augmented-generation) section.

-1. **Personality**: The AI API has the personality of a helpful MongoDB assistant.
+3. **Personality:** The AI API has the personality of a helpful MongoDB assistant.
 You cannot change this core personality.
 You can augment the personality via custom instructions.
 (E.g. "You are a technical services engineer at MongoDB.
 Use that as context to inform your response.")

-  - To learn more about augmenting the personality, refer to [Set Custom Instructions](#set-custom-instructions).
+   To learn more about augmenting the personality, refer to [Set Custom Instructions](#set-custom-instructions).

-1. **Custom Tools**: You can add custom function tools to the Responses API, allowing you to extend the functionality of the Responses API to support additional use cases.
+4. **Custom Tools:** You can add custom function tools to the Responses API, allowing you to extend the functionality of the Responses API to support additional use cases.

-  - For more information, refer to the [Use Custom Tools](#use-custom-tools) section.
+   For more information, refer to the [Use Custom Tools](#use-custom-tools) section.

-1. **Stateful and Stateless**: The API supports stateful and stateless conversation management.
+5. **Stateful and Stateless:** The API supports stateful and stateless conversation management.
 If you're using stateful conversation management, the conversation history is managed on the server.
 To use stateless conversation management, define the conversation context in each request from the client.

-  - For more information, refer to the [Conversation Management](#conversation-management) section.
+   For more information, refer to the [Conversation Management](#conversation-management) section.

-1. **Guardrails**: The API features guardrails that helps ensure the input and output are appropriate for a MongoDB assistant.
+6. **Guardrails:** The API features guardrails that helps ensure the input and output are appropriate for a MongoDB assistant.
 This protects the API from generating irrelevant or malicious responses.

-  - For more information, refer to the [Guardrails](#guardrails) section.
+   For more information, refer to the [Guardrails](#guardrails) section.

-1. **Tracing & Storage**: All messages to the chatbot can be traced and stored or not depending on how you configure your request.
+7. **Tracing & Storage:** All messages to the chatbot can be traced and stored or not depending on how you configure your request.

-  - For more information, refer to [Tracing and Storage](#tracing-and-storage)
+   For more information, refer to [Tracing and Storage](#tracing-and-storage)

-1. **Collect User Feedback**: You can rate and comment all messages from the Responses API.
+8. **Collect User Feedback:** You can rate and comment all messages from the Responses API.
 This is useful for tracking user feedback and API performance for your use case.

-  - For more information, refer to the [Collect User Feedback](#collect-user-feedback) section.
+   For more information, refer to the [Collect User Feedback](#collect-user-feedback) section.

 ## API Specification

-For a complete reference on the MongoDB Responses API, refer to the [OpenAPI specification](./openapi#tag/Responses). å
+For a complete reference on the MongoDB Responses API, refer to the [OpenAPI specification](./openapi#tag/Responses).
 ## Call the Responses API

 As the MongoDB Knowledge Service Responses API uses the same interface as the OpenAI responses API, all clients that support the official OpenAI Responses API should also work for this API.